-Here at Century Dental, we see patients all the time with dental symptoms that they either ignore or don’t know about.
+We see patients all of the time with dental symptoms that they either ignore or don’t know about.
 Paying attention to your oral health is incredibly important and you should recognize when something feels ‘off’ inside of your mouth.
-Whether you are experiencing pain brushing or are constantly thirsty, understanding warning signs your mouth gives you is the first step in getting help early for issues.
+Whether you are experiencing pain brushing or are constantly thirsty, understanding warning signs your mouth gives you is the first step in getting help before small issues turn major.
 Below, we have listed seven common dental symptoms that people experience and what it could mean for your oral health.

 Of course, this list is not complete and is not meant to diagnose any issues.
 It is simply a helpful guide to remind you that certain things shouldn’t be ignored.
 If you are experiencing any of the symptoms below, we encourage you to come into Century Dental, Century Dental East, or Seaview Dental.
 Our friendly dental staff will take x-rays if necessary and perform a thorough examination and cleaning.
 At your visit, we can discuss any concerns you may have about your oral health and our professionals will be able to check for symptoms you might not even know about.
 Keep reading below to learn more!

 - Bad Breath: Did you eat too many onions at lunch, or do you have an oral health issue?
 Bad breath is one of the most common symptoms of gum and teeth problems, yet many people have a hard time identifying their own bad breath, especially if it has been persisting for quite some time.
 Bad breath can be a symptom of a cold, or it could be a sign of gum disease or tooth decay.
 If you have breath that never seems to be as fresh as you’d like, come to see one of our dentists for an examination.